JetBrains/resharper-devguide/Platform/Zones/Usage.md

 ```

 This example states that `IMyZone` has a dependency on `NavigationZone` (and transitively, on anything that `NavigationZone` depends on, such as the PSI, results lists and options dialogs).

+A zone definition has to be activated before it can be used.
+Typically, the owning product will be responsible for activating all of the zones in the product.
+For example, the `ReSharperZonesActivator` activates all zones used by ReSharper.
+When creating an extension that just consumes zones, activation is not needed, as the consumed zones will already be activated (or not, in which case the extension should not, and will not be loaded).
+However, if the extension creates zone definitions, it must activate them.
+This can be done either with explicitly with an activator class, or via the `ZoneFlags.AutoEnable` parameter to the `ZoneDefinitionAttribute` constructor.
+More details, including the differences between the approaches, can be found in the [Activation](Activation.md) guide.

 ## Zone markers